lsst-sqre/sqr-012/index.rst

    import unittest
    import lsst.utils.tests

-   class UtilsBinaryTester(lsst.utils.tests.BinariesTestCase):
+   class UtilsBinaryTester(lsst.utils.tests.ExecutablesTestCase):
        pass

-   BINARIES = ("binary1", "binary2")
+   EXES = ("binary1", "binary2")
-   UtilsBinaryTester.discover_tests(__file__, BINARIES)
+   UtilsBinaryTester.discover_tests(__file__, EXES)

    if __name__ == "__main__":
        unittest.main()

-by explicitly listing the test binaries in a tuple.
+by explicitly listing the test executables in a tuple.
-The tuple of binaries can contain any executable that can be run from the shell which will return zero exit status if it works and non-zero if it fails.
+The tuple of executables can contain any executable that can be run from the shell which will return zero exit status if it works and non-zero if it fails.
-The output from the test binary is captured.
+The output from the test executable is captured.

-In some cases, explicit tests should be written for each binary executable, such as when a test should be skipped if some precondition is not met.
+In some cases, explicit tests should be written for each executable, such as when a test should be skipped if some precondition is not met or if some command-line arguments need to be given.
-In that case use can be made of the ``assertExecutable()`` method available in the ``BinariesTestCase`` class:
+In that case use can be made of the ``assertExecutable()`` method available in the ``ExecutablesTestCase`` class:

 .. code-block:: python

    def testBinary(self):
-       self.assertExecutable("binary1",
+       self.assertExecutable("binary1", args=None,
                              root_dir=os.path.dirname(__file__))

 The optional second argument is required to allow the test to run regardless of the working directory from which the test is invoked.
 In this case ``binary1`` would be located relative to the testing Python wrapper.
+The ``args`` optional keyword parameter can be used to supply a list of arguments to the executable.

 Cleaning up persistent state
 ----------------------------